 Get Clean – Call us today!

-What Does Cocaine Do to Your Skin
+What Does Cocaine Do to Your Skin: The Physical Changes Caused by Cocaine Use

-In Florida, over 4,000 non-fatal cocaine overdoses were caused by stimulants such as cocaine in 2022.
+In Florida, over 4,000 non-fatal overdoses were caused by stimulants such as cocaine in 2022.
 Do you know the signs of cocaine use in a loved one?
 Could you recognize the effects it has on the skin?

 Clean Recovery Centers has been a leading provider of cocaine use disorder treatment and is able to address all facets of addiction.
 Our program focuses on wellness, including mediation, brain mapping, and Kinesio Taping® as a part of the healing process.
 Today, we are exploring what cocaine does to the skin and how you can help a loved one to begin healing.